-Last year we gathered seeds from our collection of Northwest Cultivar Group (rockii) tree peonies.
-We are going to do this again this year.
-You can order them from our website or send us $8 to receive 15 freshly harvested in late August.
+Each year we collect seeds from our collection of Northwest Cultivar Group (rockii) tree peonies.
+You can order them from our website or send us $12 to receive 25 freshly harvested in late August.
 (Price includes postage.)
-Get your requests to us soon, we can only provide seeds a limited number of seed packets.
+We also have limited numbers of other peony seeds for sale.
+Please see our website for full information.
+Get your requests to us soon, we can only provide seeds a limited number of seeds each year.

 Intersectional hybrid (Itoh) peonies are sterile and do not yield viable seeds.
 Unfortunately some garden favorites like the advanced herbaceous hybrids ‘Coral Charm’ and “Lois’ Choice’ are also infertile.
 Most of the European and American ‘lutea’ hybrid tree peonies like ‘Leda’ or ‘High Noon’ very rarely produce viable seeds.
 However, these are but a very small subsection of the peony world, the overwhelming majority of Chinese and Japanese tree and herbaceous peonies all yield large quantities of fertile seeds that will soon be ripe for the picking and planting.

 Right now the beautiful star shaped pods are swelling and beginning to turn from a leathery green to brown in color.
 Seeds are ready to be harvested when the seedpod has turned a dark tallow-brown.
-We generally harvest our tree peony seeds here between the 1st and 3rd weeks of August.
+We generally harvest our tree peony seeds here between the 3rd week of August and early September.

 The herbaceous seeds are ready a bit later, around the end of August.